Youniwemi/einvoicing-for-woocommerce/readme.txt

 == Features ==

-- **PDF Invoice Customization:** Elevate your PDF invoices to match your brand identity with our native Invoice Designer, using the official wordpress customizer.
+- **PDF Invoice Customization:** Elevate your PDF invoices to match your brand identity with our native Invoice Designer, using the official WordPress customizer - no code editing required.
-- **Factur-X, UBL, ZUGFeRD and Xrechnung Formats:** Enable compliance with the latest e-invoicing regulations.
+- **Factur-X, UBL, ZUGFeRD and Xrechnung Formats:** Enable compliance with the latest e-invoicing regulations, including Malaysian UBL support.
+- **Sequential Invoice Numbering:** Control when invoice numbers are generated (pending, processing, or completed orders) with customizable formats and automatic yearly reset options.
+- **Invoice Filename Customization:** Personalize invoice filenames using placeholders like {ORDER_ID}, {INVOICE_NUMBER}, {DATE}, and {CLIENT}.
 - **Automatically attach invoice** PDF or Factur-X to WooCommerce emails of your choice.
+- **Bulk Invoice Downloads:** Download multiple invoices at once in a convenient ZIP package from the WooCommerce orders list.
 - **Effortless Integration:** Integrates with your existing WooCommerce setup.
 - **Simple Invoicing:** Simplify invoicing processes for a more efficient store management.